sincere-abayo/smart-poultry-farm/NOTIFICATION_USAGE_EXAMPLES.md

 # NotificationManager Usage Examples

 ## Overview
-The `NotificationManager` class provides a clean, professional API for sending notifications throughout the Smart Poultry Farm system.
+The `NotificationManager` class provides a clean, professional API for sending notifications throughout the Selling  Poultry Farm system.
 It handles all the complexity of email and SMS sending, template processing, and error handling.

 ## Basic Usage